 Give up an activity entirely.
 Or give it a break.
 You know you’ve been working hard, accomplishing much, so no worries, let it go for a bit.
 How much of a bit?
 Enough of a bit to get reenergized.

-Stir up the daily schedule.
-You don’t have to do math first thing like many homeschoolers advise.
-You could start with a read-aloud cuddling in front of the fire.
-Just switching up that routine, or even starting a half hour later, provides a lot of mental freedom.
+Mix up the daily schedule.
+You don’t have to do math first thing like many homeschoolers suggest.
+You could start with a read-aloud cuddling in front of a fire.
+Just switching up that routine, or even starting a half hour later, provides mental freedom.

 Focus on nature.
 All is calm outside.
 Trees are cracking in the wind.
 The fresh fluffy flakes are dry in their static lumps of bitter cold.
 Spring isn’t the only season to discover what’s outside.
 Maybe you’ve always been curious about birds, or pond life in winter, wildlife tracks and scat (yuck, but the kids love it).
 Nature time is mental health time and can still be science.

 Play the Jeopardy game.
 Find out how much you already know.
 Gather tidbits of topics you’ve discussed and record them on recipe cards, then ‘quiz’ the kids Jeopardy-style.
 To them, this is a game…”I’ll take Russian history for 100 please”.
 The Jeopardy music plays on Spotify in the background while they try to answer…”in 1917, this event occurred in Russia…” And they will eagerly answer for a skittle (just don’t buy candies you like).